re#encounter

 bass mother Anaïs Moffarts (Araponga, AiFanamenco).

-The first re#encounters were shaped by Robbe Bey into catchy tracks, launching a series of jam sessions in Brussels from 2024 onward before presenting their debut album Angels & Demons @ Play in September 2026 on W.E.R.F.
-Records.
+The first re#encounters were shaped by Robbe Bey into catchy tracks, launching a series of jam sessions in Brussels from 2024 onward before presenting their debut album Angels and Demons at Play in September 2026 on W.E.R.F.
+Records. re#encounter is professionally embedded in MORE IS MORE Agency and MetX.

 re#encounter presents: